oakes/play-clj.net/README.md

 To use it, you subscribe to "topics", which are simply keywords like `:test`.
 When you broadcast a message to a topic, anyone subscribed to that topic will receive it.
 Thus, it's a good idea to make the topic names unique to your game, if multiple games are using the same server.

-Note that there is no support for direct connections between peers; you can only broadcast messages to a topic.
-If you subscribe to a topic you broadcast to, you will receive your own packets.
+There is no support for direct connections between peers; you can only broadcast messages to a topic.
+If you subscribe to a topic you broadcast to, you will receive your own messages.
+Messages can be anything that can be encoded and decoded in the edn format.

 ## Getting Started (with play-clj)